csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

                       size_t srcOffset, int dstDev, int dstDev);
 ```

-* If peer to peer access is not available, the functions result in a normal
+* If peer to peer access is not available, the functions should result in a normal
   copy through host memory

 # Message Passing Interface (MPI)